Liu-Zhi-Yu/Introduction-to-C-/README.md

 # Introduction-to-C-

-A place meant to store the files that are necessary for teaching middle schoolers basic C++ algorithms and introduce them to USACO.
+A place to store the files necessary for teaching middle schoolers elementary C++ algorithms and introduce them to the USACO competition.